joshuagryphon/plastid/docs/source/examples/metagene.rst

         a user-specified *normalization region*, include it.
 Otherwise, exclude the vector.

      #.
-Normalize the vector by the number of counts in the *normalization region.*
+Normalize the vector by the total number of counts in the
+        *normalization region.*

  #.
 Construct a metagene average by taking the median over all normalized vectors
     at each position, excluding any vectors that happen not cover that position